hernantz/blog/content/its-the-competition-stupid.md

 biased** by what we know and don't know, by what we can and cannot do, by what we perceive and feel, by what we believe.

-Every day, all of us are making decisions that involve gambles, sometimes they are big gambles: what occupation to pursue, whom to marry, how to invest your savings, to have unprotected sex.
-Other times they are small gambles: ignoring a call or trying a new restaurant.
+Every day, all of us are making decisions that involve gambles.
+These gambles are sometimes big like what occupation to pursue, whom to marry, how to invest your savings or to have unprotected sex.
+Other times those gambles are small: ignoring a phone call or trying a menu in your favorite fast-food restaurant.

 The decisions we make are based on ideas of a reality we interpret according to our limited vision of partial facts.
 There is also the cost of opportunity, you only have so much money or some much time.

-You can imagine that there is no perfect decision.
-We can point to an idea of "doing the best according to the circumstances we live in", and that in these circumstances, some of that future depends on the quality of decisions we make, and at times it depends on our luck.
-Because as it happens, in a sufficiently complex system, often those decisions are not made by us, yet we bear the consequences nonetheless.

 In every decision you make, you take your chances.
 Since no one knows the future for granted, there are always risks implied, unexpected outcomes.
 In other words, **success cannot be guaranteed**.

+You can imagine that there is no perfect decision.
+We can point to an idea of "doing the best according to the circumstances we live in", and that in these circumstances, some of our future depends on the quality of decisions we make, and at times it depends on our luck.
+Because as it happens, in a sufficiently complex system, often those decisions are not made by us, yet we bear the consequences nonetheless: the candidate you didn't like gets elected president, a lighting strikes your home and burns your appliances, your neighbors were noisy celebrating a birthday and you couldn't sleep the night before the final exam, etc.

 In a sufficiently diverse society, **equality of opportunities is not guaranteed** either.
 Some are born in rich families and some are born in poor ones.
 Some go to good schools and some don't even go to school.
-Some had an accident and some won the lottery.
+Some suffered an accident and some won the lottery.
 Some are blind and some are paralytic.
 Some are tall and some are short.
 Some are handsome and some are ugly.
 Some were loved by their parents and some were not wanted.
-Some are old and some are young.

 And even if opportunities are provided, not everyone might be wise to take advantage of them.
 Some act rationally and some act compulsively.
 Some like to